 So you’ve made up your mind to learn the guitar.
-But a more basic question may still dog your mind: Are guitar packs really such a good option?
+But a more basic question may still dog your mind: Are electric guitar starter packs the best option for you?

 As a rule of thumb, you could spend as little as $40 to get started.

-With a pack, you sacrifice bit of sound quality and workmanship to start playing.
+Even with the best electric guitar starter pack, you sacrifice a bit of sound quality and workmanship to start playing.

-Pack guitars are typically manufactured in the Far East.
-Labor costs and quality standards are lower in those parts of the world.
+Pack guitars are typically manufactured in the Far East, where labor costs and quality standards are lower in those.